 For many of us, we are already at this stage.
 But that doesn’t mean it is too late to reverse or treat the symptoms.
 Doctors will have you believe that you have to jump right to total alcohol cessation, but the truth is much different.

 There are a number of potent and effective herbal substances that can protect your liver and reverse the damage you’ve already done to your body’s second largest organ (your first largest organ is your skin, another thing that alcohol negatively effects in the long run).

 Choline is a powerful cognitive enhancer that can aid in reasoning (thereby making it possible for an inebriated person to stop themselves from going for another drink) and helps to metabolize fat.
-Research has shown that its insulin function contains an integral compotent which can prevent fatty liver disease. suggest that it may be useful to those already diagnosed with the disease.
+Research has shown that its insulin function contains an integral compotent which can prevent fatty liver disease.
+Reviews suggest that it may be useful to those already diagnosed with the disease.

 This potent flavonoid improves metabolism of alcohol and alcohol’s chief metabolite.
 It works by increasing enzymatic activity.
 It stymies alcohol at a neurological level, binding to GABA receptors and, consequently, wards off hangovers.
 As of this writing, however, DHM has yet to be approved as safe for consumption due to insufficient clinical studies.
 Be cautious and do your research.